ctrlaltdan/ctrlaltdan.github.io/_posts/2017-12-01-entity-framework-core-range-query-extension.md

 }
 {% endhighlight %}

-I should mentioned SearchOperator is an enum local to my project.

-The search model passed to my repository now has a richer set of properties for searching.
-This eliminates the repeated use of fields such as RateValue and RateSearchOperator.

-{% highlight csharp %}
-public class SearchCriteria
-{
-    public Guid BorrowingParty { get; set; }
-    public RangeSearch Created { get; set; } public RangeSearch Value { get; set; }
-}
-{% endhighlight %}

-And this is where the magic happens.
+Now to finally tackle the mighty switch statement above.

-Now this could probably be tidied up to better fit your requirements but for my simple case, this worked a treat.
+This could probably be tidied up to better fit your requirements but for my simple case, this Entity Framework extension works a treat.

 {% highlight csharp %}
 public static IQueryable WhereRangeSearch(this IQueryable source, Expression selector, RangeSearch rangeSearch)